 Explore types of traffic crashes in Boulder, the share of crashes involving vulnerable users, and information on how data helps our strategies for eliminating traffic-related fatalities and serious injuries.

 Fatality: Resulting in death.

-Serious injury: An injury that is evidently incapacitating.
+Serious Injury: An injury that is evidently incapacitating.
 Such injuries may include severe lacerations, broken bones, internal injuries or any injury that requires transportation to a hospital for treatment.

-Collision data is obtained from the City of Boulder’s Police Department traffic accident records database.
-Officer reported collision data is collected when a police officer completes a Colorado State Traffic Accident Report form.
+The crash data presented in the dashboard comes from the City of Boulder’s Transportation & Mobility Department database, which is derived from the Police Department’s Record Management System.
+Officer-reported crash data is collected when a police officer completes a Colorado State Traffic Accident Report form.

-About the Data: These data are provided by the City of Boulder's Public Works - Transportation Division in collaboration with the Boulder Police Department.
+These data are provided by the City of Boulder's Public Works - Transportation Division in collaboration with the Boulder Police Department.
 This page will be updated annually.